-Using a smartphone while driving is an incredibly dangerous behavior that may lead to catastrophic and fatal accidents.
-In 2017 alone, 3,166 people were killed in car accidents involving distracted drivers.
+Using a smartphone while driving is incredibly dangerous and may lead to catastrophic and fatal accidents.
+In 2020, 3,142 people were killed in car accidents involving distracted drivers.
 Learn what makes distracted driving so dangerous and why you should think twice before picking up your phone in the car.

 The Same as Driving Blindfolded